mecruty/MessagingSystem/README.md

 - As a user, I want to be able sort my messages by oldest and newest.
 - As a user, when I quit from the application, I want to be given the option to save all accounts and conversations.
 - As a user, when I start the application, I want to be given the option to load all past accounts and conversations.

+## Instructions for End User
+- You can add a message to a conversation by typing in the text box and entering
+- You can delete messages *(First required action)* by clicking the delete button in an account
+- You can sort by oldest/newest *(Second required action)* by clicking the sort button in an account
+- You can locate my visual component as the image of a Post Office
+- You can save the state of my application by quitting, and selecting "yes" on the pop up
+- You can reload the state of my application by selecting "yes" on the initial pop up